Skip to main content

 Best for Events, busy offices Meetings, training, onboarding

-Where sticky notes clearly outperform?
+Where do sticky notes clearly outperform?

 • Events and workshops – Sticky notes are most effective when integrated into the event itself.
 Conferences, training sessions, and workshops frequently require quick notes, prompts, or interactive exercises.
 When the product is incorporated into these activities, its usage becomes immediate and apparent.